vaanarch/presence/README.md

 python -m venv ./venv
 ```

 This will create a virtual environment inside that folder, in a subdirectory `./` named `venv` that can also be named otherwise.
-If your in a Windows powershell type `tree`, if you're in a Mac Terminal type `ls * -r`, these will show all the files and folders that just got created inside that folder.
+If you're in a Windows powershell type `tree`, if you're in a Mac Terminal type `ls * -r`, these will show all the files and folders that just got created inside that folder.
 If you type in `pip --version` however, you'll see that your package installer is still running from the global directory.

 &nbsp;